We extend greetings to those who are new to the Guild, and gratitude

 HOW YOU CAN SUPPORT THE GUILD'S EFFORTS

-that doesn't mean they're cost-free.
+By design most of the Guild's offerings have always been admission-free; but that doesn't mean they're cost-free.
 So any help you provide will be gratefully

-either by enrolling or renewing as a Guild
+either by enrolling or renewing as a

 member or by assisting us with a tax-exempt donation,